yohn-dezmon/udemy-react-2024/README.md

 My notes and exercises from the Udemy course created by Stephen Grider.

-# Creating a new react project with NodeJS
+# Creating a new React project

-To create a new react project:
+To create a new React project with NodeJS:
 `npx create-react-app <project name>`

-# Starting up a react app
+# Starting up a React app

 ```bash
 cd proj/